bluegreen-labs/skytrackr/README.md

 ![](https://raw.githubusercontent.com/bluegreen-labs/skytrackr/main/profile_plot_trimmed.png)

 Further sub-setting can be done from this point, but if a bird is known to remain in a single location for breeding one can assume the individual is stationary.
-The filtering is there to provide as much of a hands-off approach as possible, but use expert judgement.
+The filtering is there to provide as much of a hands-off approach as possible, but **use expert judgement**.

 ## Basic optimization